 "Doesn't get me my jeans back now," Malfoy started, only to pause as Riddle held up a hand.
 The seventh year was smirking softly, a gleam in his eyes.

 "I see no reason he can't start paying us back now, simply for the inconvenience.
 Our club needs an errand boy, does it not?"

 "The Hogwarts Host Club … you may have heard of us.
 We entertain the young ladies and even gentlemen of Hogwarts.
 Nothing too overt, just conversation.
 We're gentlemen after all, not prostitutes."

 "No way?"
 Tom murmured, raising his brows.
 "You have £18,000 then?"

-"No, but I can pay him back for his bloody jeans when I have a job over the years," Harry growled.
+"No, but I can pay him back for his bloody jeans when I have a job in a few years," Harry growled.

 "Why do you care so much?
-It was his bloody jeans!"
+They were his bloody jeans!"

 "I look after my friends," the boy smiled, all too pleasantly in a way that somehow sent a chill down his spine.
 He glared for several long moments, teeth gritted.

 "Fine," he snarled, finally.
 "How much will this knock off my debt?"